We all have an undamaged core Self that is the essence of who we are.

 - They have the same goals as managers (to keep exiles away) but use different strategies.

-All of our inner parts can be healed, transformed, and better managed by the Self by achieving the four goals of IFS:
+All of our inner parts can be healed, transformed, and better met by the Self by achieving the four goals of IFS:

 - Free any our inner parts from their extreme roles.
 There are no “bad” parts, and the goal is not to eliminate parts but instead to help them find a new, healthier role.